jjppof/goldensun_html5/README.md

 # Golden Sun - HTML5

-A Golden Sun Engine built in HTML5 with Phaser.
+-> This is a fork of the project of @jjppof a Golden Sun Engine built in HTML5 with Phaser.

 [DEMO](https://tashiro-gyori.github.io/goldensun_html5/)